marco-looy/pega-dx-mcp/sample-questions-v2.md

 - "Show me the details of this case"
 - "Get information about case ON6E5R-DIYRECIPE-WORK R-1009"
 - "What's the current status of my Recipe Collection case?"

-## get_cases (V1 EXCLUSIVE)
-- "Show me all cases I've created"
-- "List all my cases in the default work pool"
-- "Get all cases I created, ordered from oldest to newest"
-- "How many cases have I created in total?"
-- "Show me a summary of all my cases grouped by status"

 ## get_case_action
 - "What can I do with the pyUpdateCaseDetails action on my case?"